ernsheong/jonlinblog.com/source/blog/2021-11-21-getting-your-act-together.html.markdown

 In summary, ACT calls for a life of living according to values, instead of according to stereotypical and superficial measurements of success, e.g. wealth, position, marital status.

 I hope this post helps someone.
-You can try to borrow this book from the Malaysian [National Library](https://opac.pnm.gov.my/search/query?term_1=happiness+trap&theme=PNM2).
+You can try to borrow this book from the Malaysian [National Library](https://opac.pnm.gov.my/search/query?term_1=happiness+trap&theme=PNM2), or buy it from [Book Depo](https://www.bookdepository.com/Happiness-Trap-Russ-Harris/9781845298258).